10 Sep Orange Beef

 1 teaspoon Shaoxing rice wine or a dry white or red wine (an everyday wine is perfect)

 2 medium cloves garlic, crushed

 3 tablespoons cornstarch

-1-2 dried red chile peppers, cut in half
+2 to 3 dried red chili peppers, cut in half crosswise

 1 stalk green onion, cut into 3-inch segments

 To make the sauce, in a small bowl, put the orange juice, soy sauce, water, and wine, and stir to combine.
 Set aside.

 To make the marinade, in a medium bowl, put the orange juice, soy sauce, wine, and garlic, and stir to combine.

 Trim the flank steak of any large pieces of membrane.
 Cut the flank in half or thirds lengthwise, or with the grain.
 (It should be relatively easy to determine the grain on flank steak.
 There are visible vertical lines in the meat.
 Find the center and make a cut along the grain.)
 Depending on the width of the flank, you may get two or three sections that are about 2-1/2 to 3 inches wide.
 Sometimes, a piece of flank can be pretty wide.
 If it looks like you can cut three strips that are 3-4 inches across, do so.